jachiam/tak-ai/3x3/black-in-corner/black-in-corner-soln.md

 ### Subdividing Game 1

-Blach has 3 unique non-losing moves at ply 4: c2, Sc2, and a1+.
+Blach has three non-losing moves at ply 4: c2, Sc2, and a1+.
 We term these games 1a, 1b, and 1c:

 **Game 1a**